-How To Start A Smarter Fluid Power Preventative Maintenance Plan
+How To Start A Smarter Maintenance Plan for Fluid Power Systems

-Hydraulic and pneumatic systems could save billions a year if they were just designed to be smarter.
+Hydraulic and pneumatic systems could save billions a year—if designed to be smarter.

 The following will offer a way to start a preventative maintenance plan for hydraulic and pneumatic applications to help you focus on objectives without getting distracted by fancy new tools.

-Even with electric motors offering feedback, positioning, and controls; fluid power is still popular in multiple industries due to its power density, simplicity, and cost.
+Even with electric motors offering feedback, positioning, and controls, fluid power is still prevalent in multiple industries due to its power density, simplicity, and cost.
 Because of these factors, companies are not trying to replace fluid power but make the systems smarter.

-There are multiple smart products on the market that can offer data and monitoring, but don’t be distracted by easy access to data.
+Multiple smart products on the market can offer data and monitoring, but don’t be distracted by easy access to data.
 Making everything smart might only accomplish inundating maintenance plans.

-Remember correlation does not imply causation.
+Remember, correlation does not imply causation.
 Start small by targeting and quantifying pain points.
-A good way to know where to find these pain points is to make sure managers are talking to technicians that interact with the machines regularly.
+A reasonable way to know where to find these pain points is to ensure managers talk to technicians who regularly interact with the machines.
 Technicians and engineers will understand what information has value to the operation.

 Start with clear objectives.
 Then pinpoint locations and the type of data that will add the most value to accomplishing those objectives.
-By communicating with the people that interact with that system each day it is possible to find problem areas or solutions that are closer to the root cause.
+Communicating with the people who interact with that system each day makes it possible to find problem areas or solutions closer to the root cause.

 - Improve equipment and system reliability